 Prerequisite: SOC 100.
 The social relations surrounding the world of work as the contours of modern urban-industrial society emerge, mature, and begin to decline; typical forms of work in industry; the functions of work organizations; changing of structures of social class; patterns of labor relations; the transfer of these forms to non-industrial and government contexts; how these factors influence the interest and meaning workers find in their work; the consequences for social action and social change.
 Offered fall only.

 Public achievement serves as a framework for analyzing diverse student perspectives, opinions, and assets to identify and meet the needs of different cultural groups and to learn to work effectively in cross-cultural settings.
 Students will be provided with practical experiences in implementing a project with children in a local school district.
 Offered occasionally.

 SOC 370 SOCIOLOGY OF DEVIANT BEHAVIOR

 Prerequisite: SOC 100.
 Deviant behavior in American society; its nature, theoretical perspectives, and societal reactions; deviance as both an interactive and political process, with special attention paid to the development of deviant identities; specific behaviors may include substance abuse, sexual deviance, crime and delinquency, mental illness, and social protest.
-Offered every semester.
+Offered occasionally.

 SOC 380 SOCIOLOGY OF CRIME